These are arguments put forward to justify putting restrictions on free trade. For example, import tariffs or quotas.

 If developing countries have industries that are relatively new, then at the moment these industry’s would struggle against international competition.
 However, if they invested in the industry then in the future they may be able to gain comparative advantage.

 - This shows that comparative advantage can change over time

 - Therefore protection would allow them to progress and gain experience to enable them to be able to compete in the future.

 - The Senile industry argument

-If industries are declining and inefficient they may require large investment to make them efficient again.
+If industries are declining and inefficient they may require significant investment to make them efficient again.
 Protection for these industries would act as an incentive to for firms to invest and reinvent themselves.
-However protectionism could also be an excuse for protecting inefficient firms
+However, protectionism could also be an excuse for protecting inefficient firms

 - To diversify the economy

 Many developing countries rely on producing primary products in which